engineyard/ey-docs/pages/ey_cli_user_guide.md

       - `--ref/-r GIT-REF` (optional): the reference to deploy
         - You can specify a branch, a tag, or a SHA.
         - This argument defaults to the current branch.
-        - **Note:** the deployment process pulls the code from the git remote that was previously entered into the EY Cloud web application.
+        - **Note:** the deployment process pulls the code from the git remote that was previously entered into the Engine Yard Cloud web application.
 Thus, the named branch must exist in that git remote for your deployment to succeed.
     - `--branch`: alias for `--ref`
     - `--tag`: alias for `--ref`
     - `--app/-a NAME` (optional): the application to deploy.
 If the current working directory is inside the application's Git repository and `--app` is omitted, `ey` will infer the application from the configured Git remotes.